Tech Tips and Help for Staff

 CSD has configured Meet to try to adjust video and sound quality based on your network conditions.
 However, you can proactively downgrade video and/or sound.
 Before clicking the Join button to open a Meet, you can proactively downgrade the quality of video sent and received.
 Here is a demonstration.

 Uninstall Chrome extensions.
 Here is written guidance.
-Chrome extensions the purport to enhance Meet are prone to break and sometimes even even break Meet.
+Chrome extensions that purport to enhance Meet are prone to break and sometimes even even break Meet.

 Some other factors might be beyond your control, such as the quality of the network connection you're using (beyond even your home Wi-Fi).
 From the three-dot overflow menu in the bottom-right corner of Meet, there is a Troubleshooting option that indicates network and processor load and suggestions to improve performance.